Miata Seat Conversion

 Once again, make leverage you friend and don't beat these into submission.

 It's getting there,.
-Bend slowly so as not over over stretch the metal.
+Bend slowly so as not over stretch the metal.

 That looks a lot better, but there is still a twist on the ends that needs a little more tweaking.